Activity Brought Together 125 Bachelor’s Students from Three Programmes

 Having been divided into groups of four or five, participants were assigned different tasks according to the programme phase they are currently in.
 Phase 1 students were required to initially conduct research about sustainable business in general, later picking a real company as an example and analysing their sustainability practices.
 During the third part of the research, they chose a specific field of activity and investigated how businesses in this sector work towards reducing their ecological footprint.

 For phase 2 students, the activity consisted of developing a sustainable business idea and writing a detailed report on it, including the Business Model Canvas.
-Among other conditions, the product or service to be developed should not exist yet and be aimed at serving a current gap, as well as using resources ecologically and incorporating sustainability in its marketing mix.
+Among other conditions, the product or service to be developed had not to exist yet and be aimed at serving a current gap, as well as using resources ecologically and incorporating sustainability in its marketing mix.

 At the end of the project week, all teams were required to deliver a group report and a presentation.
 Additionally, each student had to create a self-evaluation poster focused on their participation in the activity, also addressing their strengths, weaknesses and personal development.